rust-lang/rustc-dev-guide/src/rustdoc.md

 download-ci-llvm = true
 ```

-Now build ´rustdoc´ from stage 2 and build the documentation of the standard library:
+Now build `rustdoc` from stage 2 and build the documentation of the standard library:

 ```bash
 x.py doc std --stage 2 --open